 People live paycheck to paycheck for a variety of reasons; some don’t make enough money to support their lifestyle and save their income at the same time, while others deal with emergencies and get stuck with unexpected expenses.
 Some people are simply in need of a higher income – they live within their means but are unable to save enough to live beyond paycheck to paycheck.

 Whatever the specifics of your situation are, the first step to moving past living paycheck to paycheck is to identify why you are.
 Is it because not enough money is coming in, or is it because too much money is going out?
 Not sure?
 Our next tip will help you find the answers you need.

 Creating a budget is the only surefire way to know how much money is moving in and out of your account every month.
 For this reason alone, a budget is necessary if you want to stop living paycheck to paycheck.

-While we’ve got a ton of resources on budgeting available on our site, here are two articles that will help you get started:
+While we’ve got a ton of resources on budgeting available on our site, here is one article that will help you get started:

-The first article will walk you through how to create a budget from start to finish, so if you’re new to budgeting, you can begin there.
-The second article covers a handful of prominent and intuitive budgeting apps available today.
-These apps truly make budgeting a breeze, so consider checking them out even if you’re not the most tech-oriented person.
+This article will walk you through how to create a budget from start to finish, so if you’re new to budgeting, you can begin there.

 Examine your relationship with money